 Randy Minhas - has been a director and/or senior financial officer of a number of private and public companies focusing on forecasting, business development, development of internal controls and complete financial reporting services.
 He is an active member of the Institute of Chartered Professional Accounts of British Columbia and has been a Chartered Director since 2017.
-In addition to serving as the Lead Independent Director and Audit Committee Chair of the Company, he is also the President, Chief Executive Officer and Director of Affinor Growers Inc. and the Chief Financial Officer of Bullion Gold Resources Corp.
+In addition to serving as the Lead Independent Director and Audit

+Committee Chair of the Company, he is also the President, Chief Executive Officer and Director of Affinor Growers Inc., Chief Financial Officer of New Leaf Ventures, Chief Financial Officer of Blackrock Gold Corp. and the Chief Financial Officer of Bullion Gold Resources Corp.